Tracie "The Bug Lady" invites you on an

 locate male frogs by their call and make a mini-meal out of them.

-male will stop in front of her and lift his legs up and down.
+territory, he approaches her immediately calling repeatedly.
+He stops in front of her and lifts his legs up and down.
 She

-male will then bump and touch the female.
+male then bumps and touches the female.
 This ritual may be

 repeated several times.